EnigmaCurry/d.rymcg.tech/traefik/config/README.md

 The dynamic configuration is split into two sub-directories:

  * [config-template](config-template) - these templates are
-   distributed publicly with this git repository.
+   distributed publicly with this git repository, and apply to all installations, as configured.
- * [user-template](user-template) - these templates are ignored by
+ * [context-template](context-template) - these templates are ignored
-   git, and are not published.
+   by git, are not published, and are specific to individual instances (Docker contexts).
+You can put your own context-specific config into separate sub-directories, named after each context.

 Before each startup of Traefik, [setup.sh](setup.sh) renders the static config to `/data/config/traefik.yml` and the dynamic config to